iandall/nvidia-unbound/README.md

 manifest has a Source location, Mode and Type.
-Each Type has its own, potentially different install location and other fields define sub-directories, symbolic link targets etc. Nvidia Unbound parses the manifest file and the target locations can be customised for each Type.
+Each Type has its own, potentially different install location and other fields define sub-directories, symbolic link targets etc. Nvidia Unbound parses the manifest file to know what to do with each file.
+The target locations can be customised for each Type.

 Some files do not need to be installed at all and are excluded by default.